CONNECTING THE DOTS

 It Takes Partnerships and Community Expansion

-It Takes Supplier Performance and Compliance
+It Takes Supplier Performance and Engagement

 • Trend Analysis: Showcased improvements over 3-year and 5-year trends, with over 80% meeting MRSL and conventional parameters when publishing wastewater reports in the recent cycle.
-Formulators on the ZDHC Gateway by 79%.

 It Takes Technology and Innovation

-• Product Expansion: The ZDHC Gateway hosted 133,356 active products by the end of 2023, with a significant increase to 102,406 published products by February 2024.
+• Product Expansion: The ZDHC Gateway hosted 102,406 published products by February 2024.

 Our Future Outlook and Goals